Isacww/Is/Atlas/Videos/Holy Places - Rupert Sheldrake - 2025-12-23.md

 ### Physical Energy and Lightning

 Holy places with spires and [[obelisks]] [[attract]] lightning ([[attract lightning]]), channeling energy from the heavens.
 Lightning connects clouds to earth via "[[streamers]]" from the ground meeting discharges from above, influenced by [[solar flares]] and the [[solar wind]] affecting Earth's [[magnetosphere]].
-Higher places are struck more, hence lightning [[conduct]]ors on towers.
+Higher places are struck more, hence [[lightning]] conductors on towers.
 In old landscapes, church spires were the tallest structures, channeling this energy.
 In modern cities like London, lightning goes to commercial towers, but churches could measure strikes with devices for research.

 ### Pilgrimage as Ancient Practice